 Today’s Cubs Birthdays (June 30)

 Dascenzo was one of the best fielding outfielders in the National League during his time with the Cubs.
-He started his career with a then record of 241 consecutive games without an error.
+He started his career with a then-record of 241 consecutive games without an error.
 Doug was an extra outfielder during the exciting Boys of Zimmer division champion season of 1989.
 He never really managed to claim a full-time starting position because his hitting was a little weak.
 His best hitting season with the Cubs was 1992, when he hit .255.
-While he was with the Cubs he also pitched when the Cubs ran out of pitchers or at the end of blowouts.
+While he was with the Cubs, he also pitched when they ran out of pitchers at the end of blowouts.
 He appeared in four games and didn’t allow a single run.
 Dascenzo returned to the Cubs as part of the coaching staff for the 2015 season.

 Toth is probably one of the most obscure pieces of the infamous Lou Brock trade.
 He went to the Cardinals along with Brock and Jack Spring.
 He never pitched in the big leagues for the Cardinals.
 His best year with the Cubs was 1962, when he won five games with a 3.10 ERA for an incredibly bad team.

 Jocko pitched only one season with the Cubs (then known as the White Stockings) in 1886 and won 23 games, but he was a small man (5’6″, 143 pounds) with a very large appetite for booze.
 He blew out his arm and became a full-fledged alcoholic.
-He died shortly after his 43rd birthday.
+Jocko died shortly after his 43rd birthday.
 He still holds the record for most wins by a pitcher who only pitched one season in the big leagues (23).